mxc-foundation/documentation/docs/userM2mWallet.md

 1. You should see your token in the MXC DataDash Wallet a few minutes after 12 confirmations are completed.

 ## Withdrawing MXC from your DataDash Wallet
 Withdrawing token will always have a withdrawal fee.
-At the time of writing, this withdrawal fee is 500 MXC.
+At the time of writing, this withdrawal fee listed in the DataDash app.
+At the time of writing, the fee is 700 MXC.
 So make sure you withdraw more than 500 MXC to make the withdrawal economical.

 From the DataDash home screen:
 1. Press "Withdraw"